bueler/tikz-examples/README.md

 # tikz-examples

-## just a grab bag!
+This is a grab bag of LaTeX [TikZ](https://texample.net/tikz/) examples which I have created for various reasons, for possible future use.

-This repo contains a grab bag of LaTeX [TikZ](https://texample.net/tikz/) examples which I have created for various reasons and might want to work from.
-Each `.tex` uses the `standalone` LaTeX class to just get the image, but cut-and-paste from the `.tex` will easily put the example in your document.
+Each example `.tex` here uses the `standalone` LaTeX class to create the image.
+If you want to use the figure in your document then cut-and-paste the `tikzfigure` environment from the example `.tex` here.
+Also note which packages are needed; `\usepackage{tikz}` is required in all cases, but an extra library may be needed.
+See the preamble of the example.

 * [`advectlimiter.tex`](advectlimiter.tex):
 <p align="center">